danqingpan/Kaggle/README.md

 ## Data Analysis
 ![aggregate](https://github.com/danqingpan/Kaggle/blob/master/plots/aggregate_sales.png "aggregate sales")
 This figure shows the trend for total product sales.
 Generally, the total sales rise with time.
-However, at the final stage, it seems that Also seasons play an important role for the total sales amount.
+However, at the final stage, it seems that at the final stage, the rising speed accelerated.
+Seasons also play a key role for the total sales amount.
+Generally, there are ten shops and each shop have different sales performance.

+## Methods